After months in lockdown, you might be craving to go somewhere else rather than your community and city.

 Flying to the Algarve During the Covid-19 Pandemic

-On the 6th of August, I left London again, this time to go to Faro, Portugal.
+On the 6th of August, I left London again to go to Faro, Portugal.

-I took the overground to Stratford, followed by a bus to Stanstead Airport.
+I took the overground to Stratford, followed by a bus to Stansted Airport.

 Before boarding on the bus, the driver checked my temperature and my ticket.
 The bus was operating with half of its capacity and you could only sit together if you were travelling together.

-I’ve been to Stanstead Airport several times and I have never seen it as empty as that day.
+I’ve been to Stansted Airport several times, and I have never seen it as empty as that day.
 It was also the fastest time that I went through the security check.
 There was no line at all.